 The International Star Diamond Award

 The most known aspect of the American Academy of Hospitality Sciences is the International Star Diamond Award.
 The award is the most prestigious award of true excellence in hospitality, gastronomy, attitude, quality, cleanliness, and above all service.
 The Academy receives a large number of possible recipients for the award from respectable sources around the world.
 The selection is then refined by the Board of Trustees.
 The final evaluation is a visit by an anonymous inspector to review the destination and its services.

-The award itself has five formats:
+The award itself has multiple formats:

 – For hotels and resorts, a set of gold-plated plaques including the logo and engraved signatures of the three board members;

 – For restaurants, a set of plaques, both gold and silver-plated, with the logo and signatures;